-Now in its eigth year and an integral part of Financial Literacy Month, Financial Planning Week is part of an ongoing effort by Financial Planning Standards Council (FPSC) and the Institut québécois de planification financière (IQPF) to raise awareness of financial planning as fundamental to the financial well-being of Canadians.
+Launched in 2009 and an integral part of Financial Literacy Month (November), Financial Planning Week is part of an ongoing effort by FP Canada and the Institut québécois de planification financière (IQPF) to raise awareness of financial planning as fundamental to the financial well-being of Canadians.

 Goals of Financial Planning Week